 Q: When is the earliest you can put up a real Christmas tree?

 A: There is no strict rule, only recommendations.
 According to the BCTGA “trees should not be purchased earlier than 1st December”.
 Most Brits put their Christmas trees up around the 3rd of December.
 Other people like to put up their trees about 12-13 days before Christmas.
 Frankly, it depends on your tree.
 If you have a Nordmann fir you can easily keep it up for the entire month of December.
 If you have a Norway Spruce it would be best if you put it up as close to Christmas as possible.
-Check our guide on how to pick the best real Christmas tree if you still don’t have one.
+Check our Christmas tree buying guide if you still don’t have one.

 Q: When to take Christmas tree down?